Last update: January 2023

 Because Kampot is close to the sea the heat is more moderate than in some of the inland regions of Cambodia.
 That doesn’t mean it’s always pleasantly cool though.
 Median temperatures are pretty much even around 31 degrees Celsius for the whole year.
 Rain is also possible for each month of the year, but there is a distinct wet season that already starts in April and ends early December with September and October being the wettest months.

-The usual national holidays like New Year and Pchum Benh are also celebrated in Kampot.
+The usual national holidays like Khmer New Year and Pchum Benh are also celebrated in Kampot.
 Workers from Phnom Penh will travel home to be with their families during the festivities.
 However, these events don’t really seem to affect Kampot in terms of congestion.
-Accommodation rates usually do see a sharp increase around these festivities, as foreign ngo workers and English teachers based in Phnom Penh flock the coastal areas for their holidays as well.
+On the other hand, accommodation rates usually do see a sharp increase around these festivities, as foreign ngo workers and English teachers based in Phnom Penh flock the coastal areas for their holidays as well.

 So, when to go?

 Weather-wise, December and January are the best months to visit Kampot, because of less rain.
 However, with the exception of maybe September and October, the rain usually comes in short downpours, leaving the rest of the day sunny and dry.